 16g carbs and 5 Weight Watchers Points+ per serving.

-- 3 English Cucumbers, halved, seeded, and sliced
+- 3 medium or 2 large English Cucumbers, halved, seeded, and sliced

 - ¼ Cup Lime Juice